Powered and Prepped

 By Ronald J. Newell • Nov 20, 2019

 The beginning of the teacher-powered movement in Minnesota came with the passing of the nation’s first charter law in 1991.
-With teachers taking on the roles of founders, board members, and administrators—as well as teachers—the shift began.
-At that point, teachers had the power to control the school environment.
-With the seventh charter school in […]
+With teachers taking on the roles of founders, board members, […]

 Doing the Work Together